inertiajs/inertia-phoenix/README.md

 ### Configuring your app for server-rendering

-Now that you have a Node.js module capable of server-rendering your pages, let's tell the Inertia.js Phoenix library to use SSR.
+Now that you have a Node.js module capable of server-rendering your pages, youll need to tell the Inertia.js Phoenix library to perform SSR.

-First, you'll need to add the `Inertia.SSR` module to your application supervision tree.
+First, add the `Inertia.SSR` module to your application's supervision tree.

 ```diff
   # lib/my_app/application.ex